tom-seddon/beeblink/docs/fs.md

 	>

-The suggested command line for the server will make some files accessible.
-Do a `*.` to see them.
+The suggested command line for the server will make the BeebLink tools accessible.
+Do a `*.` to get a catalagoue.
+(Exact output may differ.)

     >*.
     Volume: beeblink